 That’s what the rewrite process is for.

-That this is happening on the day I had outlined to talk about sucking actually works out perfectly, so you can see that yes… it can suck… but you will both move past it and learn from it.
-I may feel like I’m forcing every word this morning, but it’s not stopping me from getting the words onto the page.
 Deadlines don’t go away just because you can’t find the right word.
 Use “said,” and move on.
 Put the pieces in place.
 You can fiddle with getting them perfect later.
 It’s your job to keep plodding along, installing the space for your chapter, knowing that when you go back through it later, you can address whatever weaknesses you felt were there and make it stronger, even if it’s rewriting the thing entirely.

 Suckatude is no excuse to stop.
 Your mission, if you choose to accept it, is to complete your first draft, regardless of if it sucks.